holyboom1/jarvis/README.md

 ______________________________________________

 ## Plugins

-Dillinger is currently extended with the following plugins.
+This package is currently extended with the following plugins.
 Instructions on how to use them in your own application are linked below.

 | Plugin | README |